General Motors (NYSE:GM) automobile business in China has sold more vehicles than any other markets in the world.

 Revenue Streams from China

-As pointed out by Investopedia, for join ventures that is in between 20% and 50% of equity interest, GM recognizes the sales from China joint ventures as “Equity Income” in its income statements.
+As pointed out by Investopedia, for joint ventures that are in between 20% and 50% of equity interest, GM recognizes the sales from China joint ventures as something called “Equity Income” in its income statements.

-As shown in the following snapshot extracted from GM’s Q4 2019 annual filing, GM’s equity income from China totals about $1.27 billion for the 12 months ended on Dec 31, 2019.
+As shown in the following snapshot extracted from GM’s Q3 2020 quarterly filing, GM’s equity income from China totals about $264 million for the 9 months ended on Sept 30, 2020.

-While China contributed over $1 billion of profit to GM in the form of equity income as shown in the income statement above, the equity income from China was less than a quarter of GM’s $5.5 billion operating income which was largely contributed by GM North America.
+While China contributed over $264 billion of profit to GM in the form of equity income as shown in the snapshot above, GM’s equity income from China was far less than the $6.4 billion adjusted operating income which came largely from the United States.

-In short, GM made only a quarter of the profit from China despite selling the most number of vehicles there than any other countries in the world.
+In short, GM made only a tiny bit of profit from China despite selling the most number of vehicles there than any other country in the world.

 GM’s Largest Revenue Streams